NiyaShao/ISSM-Documentation/docs/using-issm/miscellaneous/organizer.md

 ### Organizing steps in a model run

-After the organizer is created, it can associate step names (strings) to each id in the ‘steps’
+After the organizer is created, it can associate step names (strings) to each id in the `steps` array.

-To perform a step in the model using an organizer, use the function *perform*.
-The function *perform* will take in the organizer and a string as the name of the step.
-The function will advance the current step id by 1 and associate the step name with the current id.
-If the current step id doesn’t exist, then the current step id will be set to 1, and step id 1 will be associated with the step name.
-The function will return true if the step name has not been used before and the id associated with the step name is in the ‘steps’ input when creating the organizer
+To perform a step in the model using an organizer, call the function `perform`.
+The `perform` function will take in the organizer and a string as the name of the step.
+The function will advance the current step ID by 1 and associate the step name with this ID.
+If the current step ID doesn’t exist, then the current step ID will be set to 1, and ID 1 will be associated with the step name.
+The function will return true if the step name has not been used in any `perform` functions before, and the `steps` array used to create the organizer contains the step ID.

-For example, the following code will map id ‘1’ to string ‘Mesh’.
-If the ‘steps’ used to create the organizer contain 1, then *perform(org, ‘Mesh’)* will return True, and the code inside the if block will be performed.
-If the *steps* does not contain 1, then this code will be skipped.
+For example, the following code will map id 1 to string ‘Mesh’.
+If the `steps` array used to create the organizer contains 1, then `perform(org, ‘Mesh’)` will return True, and the code inside the if block will be performed.
+If the `steps` does not contain 1, then the code will be skipped.

 ```
 if perform(org,'Mesh'),